arobbins/dev-rc/README.md

 ## Unix Commands
 #### `wget`
 GNU Wget is a free utility for non-interactive download of files from the Web.
 It supports HTTP, HTTPS, and FTP protocols, as well as retrieval through HTTP proxies.
+(Note: add -c flag to resume a broken download).

 ## Definitions
 #### Bash